Linda Sarsour: 2017 Women's March

-Sarsour was a co-chairwoman of the 2017 Day Without a Woman strike and protest, organized to mark International Women's Day.
-During a demonstration outside Trump International Hotel and Tower in Manhattan, she was arrested along with other leaders of the January Women's March, including Bland, Tamika Mallory, and Carmen Perez.
-She has organized and participated in other acts of civil disobedience in protest of the Trump administration's actions, such as ending the DACA program shielding young immigrants from deportation, the Trump administration family separation policy for immigrants, and the nomination of Brett Kavanaugh to the Supreme Court.
+Sarsour was a co-chair of the 2017 Day Without a Woman strike and protest, organized to mark International Women's Day.
+During a demonstration outside Trump International Hotel and Tower in Manhattan, she was arrested along with other leaders of the January Women's March, including Bob Bland, Tamika Mallory, and Carmen Perez.
+She organized and participated in other acts of civil disobedience in protest of the Trump administration's actions, such as ending the DACA program shielding young immigrants from deportation, the Trump administration family separation policy for immigrants, and the nomination of Brett Kavanaugh to the Supreme Court.

 In a 2017 speech before the Islamic Society of North America, Sarsour said that people should "stand up" to Trump, as she deemed his administration oppressive, and that such actions would constitute a jihad.
-She recounted a story from Islamic scripture in which Muhammad says, "A word of truth in front of a tyrant ruler or leader, that is the best form of jihad."
+She recounted a story from Islamic scripture in which Muhammad says: "A word of truth in front of a tyrant ruler or leader, that is the best form of jihad."
 Several conservative media outlets and personalities accused her of calling for violence against the president by using the word jihad.
 Sarsour and other commentators rejected this interpretation, citing her commitment to nonviolent activism and the fact that "jihad" does not inherently refer to violent action.
-Sarsour also said that she is not the sort of person who would call for violence against the president.
 In a Washington Post op-ed she wrote that the term jihad has been misused by both right-wing and Muslim extremists and called her use of the term "legitimate yet widely misunderstood."
 Some on social media criticized Sarsour for using the term jihad since the general public associates it with violence, while others defended her choice of words.